2D vs 3D Pins

 2D vs 3D Lapel Pins

-There is often a question on what the difference is between a 2-D and a 3-D. A 2-D or two-dimensional design has only 2 layers vs 3D designs.
-This is a great option for a text only or silhouette custom piece.
+There is often a question on what the difference is between a 2-D and a 3-D. A 2-D or two-dimensional design has only 2 layers vs three-dimensional designs.
+This is a great option for a text-only or silhouette custom piece.
 With a 3-D or 3-dimensional surface, there is a full range of textures and detail that can be added.
 3-D is a great option for depicting nature scenes for example, as it can provide the kind of detail that can make it almost picturesque.

 3D Sculpted Pin Designs

 Two-dimensional designs are made with a raised area and recessed area to achieve the details of your design.
-While we can sometimes add up to three levels to your design in order to achieve the desired look, 3D sculpting can add impressive elegance to your finished product.
-3D dies offer multiple levels of relief, not normally attainable using standard die-striking methods.
+While we can sometimes add up to three levels to your design in order to achieve the desired look, 3D sculpting can add impressive elegance to your finished product. three-dimensional dies offer multiple levels of relief, not normally attainable using standard die-striking methods.
 Instead of only one raised area and one recessed area (as in 2D styles) this type of sculpting shows topographical contours in order to create the complex shapes and detail of animals, architectural replicas, and human faces.

 Die-cast pins are made through the casting process, as opposed to the stamping or die-striking processes of other pin styles.
 Casting is achieved through the creation of a custom mold, based on the pieces’ design, in which liquid metal is poured, creating a three-dimensional representation of the design.
 Die casting showcases a design’s intricate details, unique shapes, and varied textures better than other processes.